fenichelar/Pin/README.md

 ## Simultaneous Operations on Multiple Pins

-For advanced users only!
-All Pins in array must use the same DDR and PORT registers.
-Look at the corresponding file in the boards directory to determine what register each pin uses.
+All Pins in array must use the same DDR, PORT, and PIN registers.
+Look at the corresponding file in the boards directory to determine what registers each pin uses on a given board.

-Import Pin Library with support for simultaneous operations
+Import Pin library with support for simultaneous operations
 ```C
 #include <Pin.h>
 #include <PinGroup.h>